 Business credit scores differ from consumer credit scores because each business credit bureau tracks different data and has different scoring models.
 D&B reports will show your payment history with suppliers (trade data).
 In addition to trade data, Experian and Equifax also track business loan payments.

-The most popular business credit score is D&B’s Paydex, which ranges from 0-100.
+One popular business credit score is D&B’s Paydex, which ranges from 0-100.
 Anything above 80 is generally considered a good Paydex score.
 Experian has a similar 0-100 scoring range, with anything above 80 being considered a good score.
 Equifax’s score ranges from 100-992, with 992 being the best score.
+The FICO SBSS, or Fair Isaac Corporation’s Small Business Scoring Service, draws information from both your personal and your small business’ financials, and ranges from 0-300.
+A FICO SBSS score in the high 200s is considered a good score.

 Next, assess your personal credit report.
-Most business lenders consider both your business credit score and your personal credit score in determining your eligibility for a loan.
-Creditera gives you access to personal and business credit reports in one place.
-If you find an error on your personal credit report, get it fixed by filing a dispute with the credit agency.
+You can get one free report every year from the personal credit bureaus: Experian, Equifax and TransUnion.
+Business lenders may consider both your business credit score and your personal credit score in determining your eligibility for a loan.
+If you find an error on your personal credit report, get it fixed with the credit agency.

 Week 1: Build Business Credit

 Open a business credit file if you don’t have one already.
-If your business could not be scored or didn’t have a report, then establishing a business credit file is the first step you need to take to build business credit.
+If your business could not be scored or didn’t have a report, then establishing a business credit file is a step you can take to build business credit.

-You can begin by getting a D-U-N-S number, a 9-digit number issued by Dun & Bradstreet used to identify your business.
-A D-U-N-S number, which is available for free on D&B’s website, lets suppliers, contractors and others you do business with verify that your business exists and is operational.
+You can open a credit file by getting a D-U-N-S number, a 9-digit number issued by Dun & Bradstreet used to identify your business.
+A D-U-N-S number, which is available for free on D&B’s website, lets suppliers, contractors, and others you do business with verify that your business exists and is operational.

-Next, you’ll need at least three trade references to report your payment history to the business credit bureaus.
-I suggest choosing vendors with the following characteristics as trade references:
+Next, collect at least three trade references to report your payment history to the business credit bureaus.
+Vendors with the following characteristics can be helpful to have as references:

 - You have had an open account with the vendor for at least 3 months